naveenkumarvr/learning_go/learning_by_doing/databases/db-withorm/readme.md

 // or
 result := db.First(&user)
 ```
-- So it is easy to work using ORM hence we go with ORM way of interacting with DB when using go.
-But there is a trade off that it will be bit slow compared to Native way but that is negligible.
+- We don't need to work on Direct SQL Quires, the code is more human readable, and it avoids repeating of same SQL Code everywhere, and easy to manage.
+Hence we are using ORM instead of native code.

 ## How to use ORM to Connect and interact with DB
 - First step we need to import the Go library for GORM.
 Go have its standard GORM library called "gorm.io/gorm".